nandabritto/beer_rate/README.md

 ## Frameworks, Libraries & Programs Used

+Balsamiq: Balsamiq was used to create the wireframes during the design process.
+Favicon generator: Used to create favicon used on the website.
+Font Awesome: Font Awesome was used on all pages to add icons for aesthetic and UX purposes.
 Grammarly: Used to correct any spell mistakes on readme and app text.
 Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 GitHub: GitHub is used to store the project's code after being pushed from Git.
+Google Fonts: Google fonts used to add fonts for aesthetic and UX purposes.
 Django:

 ## Testing and Code validation